AndyMoran/falcon9-bayesian-reliability-analysis/README.md

 the breakeven landing probability is:

+𝑝
+breakeven
+=
+50
+80
+≈
-𝑝breakeven = 50/80 ≈ 0.625
+0.625

 Low‑energy missions often approach or exceed this threshold.
 High‑energy missions generally do not.

-### 3.4 Catastrophic Loss Sensitivity
+## 3.4 Catastrophic‑Loss Sensitivity

 Rare, high‑impact failures dominate the downside.
-Even small increases in catastrophic‑loss probability can push expected value sharply negative.
+Even small increases in catastrophic‑loss probability push expected value sharply negative.

 ## 4. Interpretation

 Three conclusions stand out:

-**Reuse economics are orbit‑dependent.**
+Reuse economics are orbit‑dependent.
 Mission profile, not Block generation, is the primary driver of expected value.

-**Block 5 is intrinsically reliable** but its operational expected value varies because it flies the most demanding missions.
+Block 5 is intrinsically reliable, but its operational expected value varies because it flies the most demanding missions.

-**Low‑energy missions offer the strongest economic case for reuse** while high‑energy missions remain challenging under the assumed payoff structure.
+Low‑energy missions offer the strongest economic case for reuse, while high‑energy missions remain challenging under the assumed payoff structure.

-The distinction between intrinsic hardware capability and orbit‑specific operational difficulty is essential for interpreting the economics of reuse.
+The key distinction is between intrinsic hardware capability and orbit‑specific operational difficulty.
+Mixing the two leads to bad conclusions.

 ## 5. Repository Structure